Inside This Issue

 Psychiatric Patient Boarding in the ED:

 The October Perspectives also discusses an edition of Quick Safety that TJC had published in July discussing Boarding of Psychiatric Patients in the Emergency Room.
 There is advice from TJC in three areas: addressing patient needs, supporting ED staff, and improving the environment.
 The advice seems sound, but off target on the root causes we hear hospitals citing when exploring the reasons why there is boarding of psychiatric patients and the actions that the health care system has to take to improve the situation.
-Here is the link to the Quick Safety for your examination.

 This month’s Consistent Interpretation column discusses two elements of performance under PC.01.02.01 relative to nutritional assessments and one EP from PC.01.03.01.
 The first EP discussed in the article is PC.01.02.01, EP 2 which states that the hospital defines in writing criteria that identify when additional, specialized, or more in-depth assessments are performed.
 This was only scored in less than 2% of hospital surveys last year.
 Starting with EP 2 is somewhat like starting in the middle of a story.